 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
-The sutures are dissolving and will not need to be removed (however if a non-dissolving suture is used you will be informed and a return appointment will be scheduled to remove sutures.
+The sutures are dissolving and will not need to be removed.
+If a non-dissolving suture is used you will be informed and a return appointment will be scheduled to remove sutures.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.

 There will be a cavity (hole) where the tooth was removed.
-The cavity will gradually over the next months fill in with the new tissue.
+Over the next few weeks to months, the cavity will gradually fill in with the new tissue and bone.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Dr. Hyland or your family dentist.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs.